DAYUCS/word2md/content/documentation/_index.md

 ---
-title: "RDB Log"
+title: "Documentation"
 weight: 1
 type: docs
-summary: How to get data from RDB Log.
+summary: A Hugo Site.
 ---

-# Get Data from RDB Log
+# Contents

-How to get data from RDB Log?
+Here are the contents: